wp-plugins/erident-custom-login-and-dashboard/readme.txt

 TOP RATED PLUGIN for Login Page Customization!!!
 Customize completely your WordPress Login Screen and Dashboard easily.
 Add your company logo to login screen, change background images, colors, styles etc. Customize your Dashboard footer text also for complete branding.
 Now faster and better db performance!

 * New*: Upload logo and background images with WordPress media uploader right from the settings page
-* New*: Turkish Translation available along with German, French and Spanish!
+* New*: Persian, Portuguese-Brazil & Turkish Translations available along with German, French and Spanish!
 * New*: Now supports opacity on login form background!
 * New*: Import/Export Settings feature available!